npont/visiumHD_processing/README.md

 # visiumHD_processing
-visium HD is a spatial transcriptomics method that reaches single cell resolution.
-It can be processed with Seurat or scanpy.
+visium HD is a spatial transcriptomics method that reaches single cell resolution thanks to a grid of 2 um squares.
+These can be binned to customize the resolution we want to reach.
+Visium HD data, which consist of both the H&E slide, the cytAssist image and the gene expression matrix, can be processed with Seurat or scanpy.
 From pre-processing to segmentation and downstream analysis, I will share here my main scripts.